 Push-Ups – Push-Ups may be an exercise that targets your upper body (chest, shoulders, and triceps), but it’s also great for keeping your lower back, abs, glutes, and hip muscles engaged, assuming you retain tight form.
 In this regard push-ups can be as effective as the plank, but with the added benefit of shredding your less-used upper body muscles.
 The two can even be combined, for example pushup into plank with arm and leg extension (and that’s just for starters).

 Russian Twists – Russian Twist is a twisting movement that engages your abs, lower back, and your obliques (side muscles).
 The obliques may not be as utilized as your abs and back when you run, but they deserve attention if you are to have a well-rounded balance of musculature.

 Squat Jumps – Squat Jumps combine aerobic training (jumping) with anaerobic training (Squats) for one heck of a workout.
 This exercise will push your aerobic threshold beyond its limits, and will get your body used to strengthening your muscles while working your heart and lungs.
 The jumping movement will lead to serious increases in your aerobic conditioning, translating into better, faster run times.
 Beware of the DOMS (delayed onset of muscle soreness) that can occur from a heavy bout of jump squats the first few times.
 Probably best to do them after your run, not before.

-If you are interested in private training please apply here.
+BONUS: If you are interested in our training services or 1-1 coaching please see options here.